-As part of the restructuring plan related to the closure of the Italian printing plate factory in Agfa Graphics, impairment losses on buildings, infrastructure, machinery and technical equipment have been booked amounting to 7 million euro.
+In 2016, as part of the restructuring plan related to the closure of the Italian printing plate factory in Agfa Graphics, impairment losses on buildings, infrastructure, machinery and technical equipment have been booked amounting to 7 million euro.

 15. INVESTMENTS IN ASSOCIATES AND FINANCIAL ASSETS